 🔹 🔹 🔹

 Now we have the main interface in its final state.
 The menu panel is fixed left, and the three central icons are fixed top center.
-The right frame scrolls vertically and to prevent collisions, a gradient fade is applied while content remains underneath.
+The right frame scrolls vertically and to prevent collisions, a gradient fade is applied while content slides neatly underneath.